nordcloud/cloudtrail-activity-events/README.md

 ## Examples

-Example events produced by Klarity Suite applications can be found in [sources](./sources/) directory for specific application.
+Example events produced by Klarity Suite applications can be found in [sources](./sources/) directory for specific application. fsdfd

 ## Support